dartoos-dev/json_cache/README.md

 ### JsonCacheMem

 [JsonCacheMem](https://pub.dev/documentation/json_cache/latest/json_cache/JsonCacheMem-class.html)
-is is a thread-safe, in-memory implementation of the `JsonCache` interface.
+is is a thread-safe in-memory implementation of the `JsonCache` interface.
 Moreover, it encapsulates a secondary cache or "slower level2 cache".
 Typically, the secondary cache instance is responsible for the local cache; that is, it is the cache instance that persists data on the user's device.